Border procedure (border and transit zones)

 Legal framework

 The airport procedure is legally defined as an ‘asylum procedure that shall be conducted prior to the decision on entry’ to the territory.[1]
 Thus, asylum applicants are not considered to have entered Germany before a decision on entry has been taken.[2]
-Accordingly, it can only be carried out if the asylum seekers can be accommodated on the airport premises during the procedure, with the sole exception that an asylum seeker has to be sent to hospital and therefore cannot be accommodated on the airport premises, and if a branch office of the BAMF is assigned to the border checkpoint.
-The necessary (detention) facilities exist in the airports of Düsseldorf, Frankfurt/Main, Hamburg and Munich, although the BAMF does not have a branch office assigned to all of those places.
-The airport of Berlin (Schönefeld), which ceased to operate in 2020, also disposed of the facilities for the airport procedure.
-The newly opened airport in Berlin (BER) will also host an ‘arrival and departure centre’ with facilities for the airport procedure as well as for returns (see Place of detention).[3]
+It can only be carried out if the asylum seekers can be accommodated on the airport premises during the procedure, which depends on the capacities of the Federal States.
+If a person has to be sent to hospital and therefore cannot be accommodated on the airport premises, the person is accompanied to the hospital by the Federal police and will be returned to the airport facilities once released from hospital.
+Within the broader police border procedure, the BAMF office is responsible for processing the claim for asylum.
+The necessary (detention) facilities exist in the airports of Berlin, Düsseldorf, Frankfurt/Main, Hamburg and Munich, although the BAMF does not have a branch office assigned to all of those places.[3]

 The German Asylum Act foresees the applicability of the airport procedure where the asylum seeker arriving at the airport:[4]

-• Is unable to prove their identity with a valid passport or other means of documentation.
+• Is unable to prove their identity with a valid passport or passport replacement.

 The second ground merits particular consideration.
-German law triggers the airport procedure as soon as it is established that the asylum seeker is unable to prove identity by means of a passport or other documentation.
-It does not condition the applicability of the procedure upon requirements of misleading the authorities by withholding relevant information on identity or nationality, or destroying or disposing of an identity or travel document in bad faith.[5]
-The scope of the airport procedure in Germany is therefore not consistent with the boundaries set by the recast APD.[6]
+German law triggers the airport procedure as soon as it is established that the asylum seeker is unable to prove identity by means of a passport or passport replacement.
+It does not condition the applicability of the procedure upon requirements of misleading the authorities by withholding relevant information on identity or nationality or destroying or disposing of an identity or travel document in bad faith.[5]
+The scope of the airport procedure in Germany is therefore not consistent with the boundaries set by the recast APD according to the opinion of a lawyer from 2014.[6]

-According to the BAMF the formal examination of the application of the Dublin regulation lies with the Federal Police (and the Dublin-Unit of the BAMF).
+The applicability of the Dublin procedure is also examined, and this is done prior to the processing of the asylum claim in the airport procedure.
+According to the BAMF, the formal examination of the application of the Dublin regulation lies with the Federal Police (and the Dublin-Unit of the BAMF).
 If there are reasons to believe that another Member State is responsible for the application, the responsible BAMF unit takes the decision of inadmissibility without an additional interview, based on the information provided during the first interview with the federal police (see Personal interview).[7]
-The Frankfurt/Main Airport Refugee Service reported that persons falling under the responsibility of another country are usually held in the airport facility in Frankfurt/Main until their transfer.
-One exception applies to persons falling under the responsibility of Greece, who have been reportedly granted entry into the territory after a few days.[8]
+According to reports by PRO ASYL, persons falling under the responsibility of another country are usually held in the airport facility in Frankfurt/Main until their transfer.[8]
+They may not enter German territory but may leave voluntarily by taking flights to another destination.

 Number of airport procedures